Nicolaus Falk-Scheibel

 If a Danish contractor wishes to submit a tender for a project abroad, the use of FIDIC can be the way forward.

-While the employer and contractor may have similar interests in choosing subcontractors that will be able to carry out part of the works within the expected time, quality, and cost, we often see that contractors are contractually required to obtain the employer’s prior approval before engaging a subcontractor – or replacing a subcontractor.
+While the employer and contractor may have similar interests in choosing subcontractors that will be able to carry out parts of the work within the expected time, quality, and cost, we often see that contractors are contractually required to obtain the employer’s prior approval before engaging a subcontractor – or replacing a subcontractor.

 Construction projects rarely go to plan.
 In fact, budgets and schedules overrunning on major construction projects is the rule rather than the exception.